FrankSav80/drone_sim_rec_carla/README.md

 I modified this repo to allow you to use hostnames (avahi) and to allow you to download just one script to use together with a headless CARLA server from another docker image.
 It's expected that you are running linux and you have docker and nvidia-docker2 installed (and working).

+### CARLA headless server
 Download the script to launch the headless server:
 ```
 $ wget https://raw.githubusercontent.com/ricardodeazambuja/carla-simulator-python/main/launch_simulator_docker.sh
 ```

-And launch it:
+Don't forget to launch it before you try any of the examples:
 ```
 $ source launch_simulator_docker.sh
 ```

-Now, in a new terminal, download this second script:
+### CARLA rosbridge container
+Download this second script for the ROS2 container:
 ```
 $ wget https://raw.githubusercontent.com/ricardodeazambuja/carla-ros/master/docker/build_ros2-galactic.sh
 ```

-Build your image (it will download another script after that):
+Build your image (it will download the script `run_ros2-galactic.sh` after that):
 ```
 $ source build_ros2-galactic.sh
 ```